changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Note.md

 - Gold Standard: With the emergence of nation-states, central banks were established to issue currency.
 This currency often had a fixed exchange rate to a commodity, like gold, held in reserve.
 The central bank could then manage the national money supply within the constraints of their gold reserves, pledging to maintain the convertibility at the set rate.
 On the flip side, this system allowed central banks to expand the money supply with the expectation that they could defend their currency during potential squeeze on their gold reserves.

-- Fiat System (Pure Credit System): The advancement of financial systems led to the recognition that credit could function as money.
+- Fiat System (Pure Credit System): The advancement of financial systems led to the recognition that credit could function as money in transaction.
 Governments, recognizing the limitations of commodity-backed currency on economic growth, transitioned to fiat systems where currency value is based on government decree and public trust in its stability.
 In the U.S., the transition occurred in stages: domestically during the Great Depression under FDR, who recalled gold to expand fiscal policy leeway, and internationally with the end of the Bretton Woods system during the Nixon Shock, after which the U.S. dollar's value was tied to the economic might of the U.S. and its demand as a reserve currency in global trade.

 <!-- The trends of the development of the monetary system, is towards:
 - the government control on its money in the market, which remove the anchor of commdity, to money printed by the central bank
 - Subsititute of the commdity, which provide its intrsinc value in the exchange to the credit, the confidence that the transcation can build up in the exchange -->

-he trajectory of monetary evolution underscores a shift towards:
+The trajectory of monetary evolution underscores a shift towards:

 - Increased Governmental Control: Removing the commodity anchor allows governments to manage national currency more freely.
 - Credit as a Substitute for Commodity: Trust and creditworthiness in transactions have replaced the intrinsic value commodities provided, empowering economic exchanges and growth.

+#### The Two Debts Cycles

 ## Reference